joseluissanmartinmelio/literature-review-assisted-by-llm/README.md

 # TODO

-1. Trabajando en una interfaz simple
+1. Working on a simple interface
-2. Estableciendo algunas métricas pra medir el rendimiento con distintos modelos de LLM de código abierto y de paga.
+2. Establishing some metrics to measure performance with different open source and paid LLM models.